 6.4 Initial participant appointment

-6.4.1 Baseline measures

-Signed consent will be obtained from the participant at the first visit.
-If the participant has forgotten to bring the form, or lost the form prior to the appointment, the researcher will provide the participant with a new copy.

-For those participants where lung function testing has not been performed or is older than 12 months spirometry will be performed using an Easyone spirometer.
-This is to confirm presence and stage of COPD.

-The participant will then complete baseline questionnaires; the researcher will be available to answer questions.
-Answers will be collected on the Case Report Form (CRF) according to the order they are presented below (see attachment 4).
-The requested information will be:

-General demographics

-Recruitment information

-Information on GP

-Social situation

-Current medications

-Spirometry results

-Smoking history

-Beck Anxiety Inventory (BAI)

-Patients with COPD may suffer from Anxiety which can influence their rate of ED presentation

-Beck Depression Inventory (BDI)

-Patients with COPD may suffer from Depression which can influence their rate of ED presentation

-Modified Medical Research Council (MMRC) Dyspnoea Scale

-SF-36

-General HRQoL questionnaire allowing calculation of QALY’s

-Partners in Health (PIH) and Cue & Response (C&R) questionnaires: The Flinders Program for Chronic Condition Management

-To assess participant knowledge level in exacerbation self-management

-COPD Self-Efficacy Scale

-COPD Assessment Test (CAT)

-RNS clinical assessment

-COPD action plan & emergency pack

-Respiratory inhalers used and technique assessment

-Use of oxygen and/or non-invasive ventilation

-Vital signs

-Malnutrition

-Respiratory assessment

-Checklist

-6.4.2 Randomisation
+6.4.1 Randomisation

-After completion of baseline measurements, participants who meet all the study criteria will be randomly assigned to the intervention or control group (Figure 2).
+Following consent participants will be randomly assigned to the intervention or control group (Figure 2).
 Participant allocation will be performed using a pre-determined computer-generated block randomisation, with random variable block sizes ranging between 2 and 6 (Efird 2011).
 Randomisation will be performed by an independent researcher who is not involved in outcome assessment.

+All study participants will be informed of which group they have been randomised, and of the actions to be undertaken relative to the allocated randomised group.

 Participants randomised to the intervention group will be provided information about the COPD at Home Service triage process which includes daytime access to RNS and after-hours access to SAAS ECP’s.
 In the unlikely but possible event the participant cannot contact the COPD at Home Service, they will be instructed to utilise their GP, locum GP service, ED or SAAS emergency via 000.
 Participants in the intervention arm will be provided with the contact phone number to the COPD at home service on a laminated A4 poster to be put in their green folder (see attachment 5.1), or by the participant phone The participant will be given sufficient chance to ask questions and discuss the content of the provided information including the educational material (6.4.3).

-If participants are randomised to the control group they will be provided the education as outlined in 6.4.3.
+If participants are randomised to the control group they will be advised to continue with normal management of their COPD as they have been advised by their health professionals.

 Outcome